Mayfair Hotel exterior birds eye view

 • Recommended

-Adelaide's newest hotel opening is a beautiful blend of heritage architecture and modern interiors, as one would expect from a Marriott.
+One of Adelaide's newest hotels is a beautiful blend of heritage architecture and modern interiors, as one would expect from a Marriott.
 Set within Adelaide’s historic General Post Office building in the CBD, it's within walking distance of Adelaide Oval, Rundle Mall, Adelaide Central Market and Her Majesty's Theatre, plus a 15-minute drive from the airport.
-You could be among the first to stay in one of the 285 large guest rooms and 12 suites ranging from 34 to 145 square metres, spread across 16 floors.
+The 285 large guest rooms and 12 suites range from 34 to 145 square metres and are spread across 16 spacious floors.
 Lap up all the modern hotel luxuries, including an 18-metre indoor swimming pool, a fitness studio, a 24-hour business centre, expansive meeting and event spaces, an executive club lounge, and two contemporary dining venues – Penny Blue, a serious feast and Exchange Lane for a fine tipples or two.
-With 2024 beginnings, you’ll be snoozing in sheets that’ve coddled only a few, and seeing perspectives of Adelaide that only a limited number of eyes have seen.

 Time Out tip: Adelaide Marriott Hotel is the place you’re going to want to be during May each year.
 It’s quite literally across the road from Tasting Australia’s central hub of Victoria Square.
 This annual affair is one of the country's longest-running and most prestigious eating and drinking festivals and is a celebration worth relishing every second.